 Marvel at Ray Bay & Planet Jellies

-Ripley's Aquarium Hours of Operation and Events
+Ripley's Aquarium of Canada - Hours of Operation and Events

 For current hours of operation, please refer to the attraction's website.

-Ripley’s Aquarium Autism Services
+Ripley's Aquarium of Canada - Autism Services

 For more information on the services offered by the aquarium, please visit their official website.